gogo1701/gogo1701/README.md

 - 👋 Hi, I’m @gogo1701
-- 👀 I’m interested in unreal engine 4
+- 👀 I’m interested in C++,C# and JS
-- 🌱 I’m currently learning on blender and unreal engine 4
+- 🌱 I’m currently learning C#, C++ and JS
-- 💞️ I’m looking to collaborate on a game named SurBox
+- 💞️ I’m looking to collaborate on any project releated to helping people.
-- 📫 How to reach me gogo170109@gmail.com
+- 📫 How to reach me georgi.georgiev.highschool@svetlina.net

 <!---
 gogo1701/gogo1701 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.